nats-io/natscli/jsch/README.md

 consumer, err := jsch.NewConsumer("ORDERS", "NEW", jsch.FilterSubject("ORDERS.received"), jsch.SampleFrequency("100"))
 ```

-Like with Streams we have `NewConsumerFromTemplate`, `LoadOrNewConsumer` and `LoadOrNewConsumerFromTemplate` and we supply 2 default templates to help you `DefaultConsumer` and `SampledDefaultConsumer`.
+Like with Streams we have `NewConsumerFromDefault`, `LoadOrNewConsumer` and `LoadOrNewConsumerFromDefault` and we supply 2 default default configurations to help you `DefaultConsumer` and `SampledDefaultConsumer`.

 Many options exist to set starting points, durability and more - everything that you will find in the `jsm` utility, review the godoc for full details.